sjentsch/lsjDocs/Ch02/Ch02_StudyDesign.rst

    -- Sir Ronald Fisher\ [#]_

-In this chapter, we’re going to start thinking about the basic ideas that go into designing a study, collecting data, checking whether your data collection works, and so on.
-It won’t give you enough information to allow you to design studies of your own, but it will give you a lot of the basic tools that you need to assess the studies done by other people.
-However, since the focus of this book is much more on data analysis than on data collection, I’m only giving a very brief overview.
+In this chapter, we are going to start thinking about the basic ideas that go into designing a study, collecting data, checking whether your data collection works, and so on.
+It will not give you enough information to allow you to design studies of your own, but it will give you a lot of the basic tools that you need to assess the studies done by other people.
+However, since the focus of this book is much more on data analysis than on data collection, I am only giving a very brief overview.
 Note that this chapter is “special” in two ways.
-Firstly, it’s much more psychology-specific than the later chapters.
+Firstly, it is much more psychology-specific than the later chapters.
 Secondly, it focuses much more heavily on the scientific problem of research methodology, and much less on the statistical problem of data analysis.
-Nevertheless, the two problems are related to one another, so it’s traditional for stats textbooks to discuss the problem in a little detail.
+Nevertheless, the two problems are related to one another, so it is traditional for stats textbooks to discuss the problem in a little detail.
 This chapter relies heavily on :ref:`Campbell and Stanley (1963) <Campbell_1963>` for the discussion of study design, and :ref:`Stevens (1946) <Stevens_1946>` for